SikeDong/Insight_Data_Engineering--Data_Analytics_SafeDistancing/README.md

-# Insight-Data-Engineering---Data Analytics
-Insight Data Engineering Project - Data Analytics - SafeDistancing
+# Insight-Data-Engineering---Data Analytics - SafeDistancing

 ## Problem
 As one of the biggest pandemics so far, COVID 19 has changed our daily life and even create a new word - social distancing.
 To each state government and the individual live in the state, it is important to know whether social distancing really works.
 My project will provide visualization to show whether social distancing with COVID 19 is absolute safety?
 How strong the relationship between social distancing and COVID 19 is?